-The proposed Site design provides a level of detail and specificity that is likely to be sufficient for purposes of NEPA review, accommodates including the following items:
+The proposed Site design provides a level of detail and specificity that is likely to be sufficient for purposes of NEPA review, including the following items:

-- Accommodations for different vehicle sizes and models (e.g., pull through space for light duty vehicles, cord length sufficient to reach ports at different locations on vehicles), and complies to accessibility requirements from ADA and the U.S. Access Board Design Recommendations for Accessible Electric Vehicle Charging Stations...). - EVSE location at Candidate Site - Required utility infrastructure, including subterranean and above-ground utilities, including prospective installation or replacement of utility poles - Site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA - Accessibility features at Candidate Site - Physical security features, including lighting and protection of EVSE infrastructure - Signage description and location at Candidate Site - Trenching location at or to Candidate Site - Removal of buffer vegetation and/or trees, and mitigation of same if required by local land development code - Any additional amenities proposed, such as restrooms, access to food, etc. - Identification of underground storage tanks applicable for those Candidate Sites on or adjacent to gas stations. - 4.2.4.1.
+- Accommodations for different vehicle sizes and models (e.g., pull through space for light duty vehicles, cord length sufficient to reach ports at different locations on vehicles). - EVSE location at Candidate Site - Required utility infrastructure, including subterranean and above-ground utilities, including prospective installation or replacement of utility poles - Site upgrades required to meet compliance with requirements of 23 CFR 680 and the PA - Accessibility features at Candidate Site - Physical security features, including lighting and protection of EVSE infrastructure - Signage description and location at Candidate Site - Trenching location at or to Candidate Site - Removal of buffer vegetation and/or trees, and mitigation of same if required by local land development code

+- Any additional amenities proposed, such as restrooms, access to food, etc. - Identification of underground storage tanks applicable for those Candidate Sites on or adjacent to gas stations. - 4.2.
 Site readiness, power availability, and coordination with local utilities